pmahnke/transitionelement/_posts/2014/2014-03-17-one_year_on.md

 commentfile: 2014-03-17-one_year_on
 category: life in the UK
 date: 2014-03-17 19:37:41
+image: /assets/images/8647994283_6fe46df021.jpg
+excerpt: |
+  It has been a year since my father died.

+  There isn't a day that goes by that I don't think about him in some way.
+I mostly worry about my mother and hope that she is doing ok generally or with some seasonal chore that my father used to do.
+Mostly she is fine and things have been getting better and better for her.
 ---

 <a href="/assets/images/8647994283_6fe46df021.jpg" title="Bob in the den by Peter M, on Flickr"><img src="/assets/images/8647994283_6fe46df021.jpg" width="500" height="338" alt="Bob in the den"></a>

 It has been a year since my father died.